9ballsyndrome/WebGL_Compute_shader/README.md

 # WebGL 2.0 Compute shader Demos

 This repository shows samples of WebGL Compute shader.
-For detail, see [Intent to Implement: WebGL 2.0 Compute](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/bPD47wqY-r8/5DzgvEwFBAAJ) and [WebGL 2.0 Compute Specification - Proposal](https://docs.google.com/document/d/1EwhDJO_lBH1mGMMwheQUXGhhFk9yoC98Ant3TPqwmmA/view).
+For detail, see [Intent to Implement: WebGL 2.0 Compute](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/bPD47wqY-r8/5DzgvEwFBAAJ) and [WebGL 2.0 Compute Specification - Draft](https://www.khronos.org/registry/webgl/specs/latest/2.0-compute/).

-As of Mar 2019, WebGL Compute shader runs only in **Windows Google Chrome** launched with below command line flags.
+As of Mar 2019, WebGL Compute shader runs only on **Windows(or Linux) Google Chrome** launched with below command line flags.

 - `--enable-webgl2-compute-context`
 Enable WebGL Compute shader, WebGL2ComputeRenderingContext
 Or you can enable this flag via chrome://flags/ if using [Chrome Canary](https://www.google.com/chrome/canary/) or [Chrome Dev](https://www.google.com/chrome/dev/), choose "WebGL 2.0 Compute"

 - `--use-angle=gl`
-Run ANGLE with OpenGL backend because Shader Storage Buffer Object is now on implementing and does not work well in D3D backend yet
+Run ANGLE with OpenGL backend because Shader Storage Buffer Object is now on implementing and there are some use cases which do not work well on D3D backend yet
+Some demos in this page need this flag
 Or you can enable this flag via chrome://flags/, choose "Choose ANGLE graphics backend"

 - `--use-cmd-decoder=passthrough`
 In some environments, it could run well only after adding this flag.
 So try this if could not work with above two flags

-*Note that some environments could not run WebGL Compute shader, especially in older GPU nor display driver (nor perhaps integrated GPU)*.
+*Note that some environments could not run WebGL Compute shader, especially in older GPU nor display driver*.

 *WebGL 2.0 Compute API is now implementing.
 So if you try to develop, [Chrome Canary](https://www.google.com/chrome/canary/) is recommended as the latest feature-update and bug-fix are Nightly provided*.